StackMoreLayers/stackmorelayers.be/README.md

 # stackmorelayers.be

-This repo holds the source for http://stackmorelayers.be Right now, it is a static website deployed manualy
+This repo holds the source for <http://stackmorelayers.be>.

+Right now, it is a static website deployed manualy.

 # License